MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-place-holograms.md

 2. Use gaze and gestures to place the 3D part hologram over its counterpart in the real world.
 [Manipulate the hologram](#manipulate-holograms) if needed.

-## Place a 3D model from the toolkit
+## Place a 3D object from the toolkit

-If you added a 3D model to the bin in the PC app, you can place the 3D model in the same way that you place a 3D part.
-You can also add a 3D model directly from the HoloLens app (you don't have to add it in the PC app first).
+If you added a 3D object to the bin in the PC app, you can place the 3D object in the same way that you place a 3D part.
+You can also add a 3D object directly from the HoloLens app (you don't have to add it in the PC app first).

 1. Air tap one of the **Add** boxes in the bin.

-1. Air tap a category (for example, **Arrows** or **Hands**), and then air tap the specific 3D model that you want to add.
+1. Air tap a category (for example, **Arrows** or **Hands**), and then air tap the specific 3D object that you want to add.

     ![Categories.](media/step-card-arrow.jpg "Categories")

     The item is added to your bin.
 You can then place it in the same way that you place any 3D part.

    There are only eight **3D parts** boxes in the bin, which limits the variety of 3D objects you can add to a single step.
 When placing holograms on the HoloLens, you can, however, place an unlimited number from the bin.
 For example, you can add up to eight different 3D objects (arrows, boxes, nuts, drills, and so on) to the bin, but you can place as many arrows, boxes, nuts, and drills from each **3D Parts** box that you want when in HoloLens.
-Either tap the asset bins to spawn 3D objects or go to a 3D model's **Edit** menu and select **Duplicate**.
+Either tap the asset bins to spawn 3D objects or go to a 3D object's **Edit** menu and select **Duplicate**.

 ## Best practices for working with 3D content